 304 VS 316 Stainless Steel

 There are over 60 different grades of stainless steel, each with unique properties.
 The 300 series of stainless contains the two grades most often used in the electrical and mechanical industries: 304 SS and 316 SS.
-Grades in the 300 series have the addition of nickel and are able to maintain their austenitic microstrucre at low temperatures.
-This structural charateristic allows the steelto retain its tensile strength, corrosion resistance, toughness, and aesthetic features in virtually any working enviroment.
+Grades in the 300 series have the addition of nickel and are able to maintain their austenitic microstructure at low temperatures.
+This structural characteristic allows the steel to retain its tensile strength, corrosion resistance, toughness, and aesthetic features in virtually any working environment.

 Aesthetically, there is no difference between Type 304 and Type 316 SS; in fact, the only way to differentiate between the two is to test them chemically.
 Their differing chemical makeup, however, has an effect on how they perform in certain environments.
 Requirements for one grade of stainless over the other are often dependent on the application or environment; therefore, it is important to understand the differences between the two.